Kemi Lala Akindoju is getting married and it's to Chef Fregz

-Kemi Lala Akindoju and Chef Fregz have confirmed their relationship and readiness to begin a family together as husband and wife.
+Kemi Lala Akindoju and Chef Fregz have confirmed their relationship and readiness to become husband and wife.

 The Nollywood actress made this known in her Instagram post on Sunday, September 16, 2018.